Zakibrahmi/Nature-inspiredOptimization_NAS/README.md

  <ins> G-EA: Efficient Guided Evolution for Neural Architecture Search </ins>  [Paper](https://arxiv.org/abs/2110.15232), [Code](https://github.com/VascoLopes/GEA), Date 2022.

 Similar to the idea presented by NPENAS, G-EA uses a zero-proxy estimator, as a guiding mechanism to the search method,  to evaluate several architectures in each generation at the initialization stage.
+Zero-proxy estimator, which is based on Jacobian covariance,  reduces running time while not requiring any training to evaluate an architecture.
 To reduce the search space only the Top P scoring networks are trained and kept for the next generation.
 An Evolutionary algorithm is applied.
+The mutation operation is achieved by randomly changing one operation of the architecture by another from the pool of operations.
+A new architecture is generated at each cycle by performing operation mutations over the selected parent, which are then scored using the zero-proxy estimator.
+Only the highest-scoring architecture is kept and added to the population after evaluating its fitness.
+Aiming to boost the exploration ability, G-EA removes old architecture and keeps younger architectures  that represent new settings evolved by previously acquired knowledge.

 <ins> A hardware-aware framework for accelerating Neural  architecture search  across modalities </ins> [Paper](https://arxiv.org/abs/2205.10358), [Code](https://github.com/IntelLabs/DyNAS-T), Date 2022.